lzr247/lzr247/README.md

 <br/>

 ## :mailbox: Contact
 I would be glad to hear from you.
 Please feel free to contact me.

--   📫 Reach me out at: [LinkedIn](https://www.linkedin.com/in/lazar-coni%C4%87-196991207/) | [GMail](mailto:coniclazar1@gmail.com)
+Reach out to me at: [LinkedIn](https://www.linkedin.com/in/lazar-coni%C4%87-196991207/) | [GMail](mailto:coniclazar1@gmail.com)

 <br/>